Streets and Alleys

 How is City Council involved?

-- All the property owners will be notified of the date that the Planning & Economic Standing Committee will consider the application.
+- All the property owners will be notified of the date that the Development & Heritage Standing Committee will consider the application.
 You will also receive a copy of the report of the City Planner, which includes conditions, easements required, costs, and disposition of the land.

-- The Planning & Economic Standing Committee will consider the application and recommendations of the City Planner, and hear any person listed to speak either in favour or opposition.
-The Planning & Economic Standing Committee then makes a decision which will be considered by City Council.
+- The Development & Heritage Standing Committee will consider the application and recommendations of the City Planner, and hear any person listed to speak either in favour or opposition.
+The Development & Heritage Standing Committee then makes a decision which will be considered by City Council.
 All property owners affected will be notified of all public meetings.

 - If approved by City Council and unless otherwise directed, an advertisement is published when the Reference Plan is received and approved, in the Windsor Star advising the community that City Council intends to enact a by-law to close the right-of-way.